Atout-Agile/ops_tests/README.md

-# BASH TEST
+# 1 - BASH TEST

+The purpose of this exercise is to debug a buggy bash script.

-:warning: **WARNING**  As mentioned in the exercise, this is a DANGEROUS script.
+:warning: **WARNING**  This script contains a DANGEROUS script.

 :warning: DO NOT EXECUTE IT.

-:warning: ATTENTION : Comme mentionné dans l'exercice, il s'agit d'un script dangereux.

-:warning: NE L'EXECUTEZ PAS.

 ## Installation